lsst-ts/ts_mtmount/doc/developer_guide.rst

 * `MTMountCsc`: control for the mount.
 * `TelemetryClient`: read telemetry and translated it to SAL/DDS.

-.. automodapi:: lsst.ts.MTMount
+.. automodapi:: lsst.ts.mtmount
     :no-main-docstr:

-.. _lsst.ts.MTMount.build:
+.. _lsst.ts.mtmount.build:

 Build and Test
 ==============